Are you looking for the best puppy food for Labs?

 The brand boasts that it contains 18% fewer calories than other options to prevent your puppy from becoming overweight.

-The dry dog food also contains controlled levels of calcium for optimal bone growth and clinically-proven antioxidants blended with Vitamins C and E for a healthy immune system.
+The best dry dog food for lab puppies also contains controlled levels of calcium for optimal bone growth and clinically-proven antioxidants blended with Vitamins C and E for a healthy immune system.

-Hills Science kibble is reasonably priced and many reviews say their puppies thrive on this feed, making it an ideal choice for those on a budget.
+Hills Science kibble is reasonably priced.
+Many reviews say their puppies thrive on this feed, making it an ideal choice for those on a budget.

 Royal Canin has specially designed this formula as Labrador Retriever puppy food to ensure they meet this breed’s unique nutritional requirements with a taste most dogs enjoy.